airportyh/time-traveling-debugger/README.md

 ## Subprojects

-* [cpython](https://github.com/airportyh/cpython) - a modified version of Python (Code-named: Python Rewind) that generates a log file as a program is executed.
+* [Python Rewind](https://github.com/airportyh/cpython) - a modified version of Python (fork) that generates a log file as a program is executed.
 That log contains info that is needed to recreate the past states of the program.
 * [recreate](./recreate) - a C-based program (replacement for recreate.py) that reads the log file created by Python Rewind and generates the history of the program in a
 SQLite-based history file.